Evodim/EntityStorageServices/README.md

 Entity services is an experimental project to store and manage pure Entities in Azure Storage Cloud services.

 ## EntityTableService
-EntityTableService is an Azure Table Storage Client based on original SDK.
+EntityTableService is an Azure table storage client based on original SDK.
-The goal of this project is make more abstraction of a denormalized storage system with sufficient performance
+The goal of this project is make more abstraction to manage large entities with a denormalized storage and sufficient performance

 It provide some additional features: